Bellingen, New South Wales: Culture

 Bellingen is home to numerous festivals: the Global Carnival, the Bellingen Jazz and Blues Festival, Camp Creative, the Bellingen Music Festival, Bello Winter Music Festival, and the Bellingen Readers and Writers Festival, held for the first time in 2011.
-The first one was the annual Azalea Festival, which included a procession of floats, the local brass band and pipeband, and various community organisations marching down Hyde Street to the cheers and applause of the spectators.
+The first one was the annual Azalea Festival, which included a procession of floats, the local brass band and pipe band, and various community organisations marching down Hyde Street to the cheers and applause of the spectators.

+Some events of the Screenwave International Film Festival (2015–2023), based in Coffs Harbour, took place in Bellingen.

 Bellingen was the notional setting of the Booker Prize-winning book Oscar and Lucinda by Peter Carey.
 It was one of the filming locations for the 2003 comedy film Danny Deckchair, written and directed by Jeff Balsmeyer.
 It was chosen as the location for filming an adaptation of Murray Bail's novel Eucalyptus, and a set costing $6.4 million was constructed.
 However, due to differences between director Jocelyn Moorhouse and actor Russell Crowe, filming never commenced.

 Bellingen also hosts the twice yearly Plant Fairs as a fundraiser for the Bellingen Environment Centre.
 These fairs attract thousands of visitors to the town.
 The 70+ stall-holders provide information and sell bushland-friendly Australian native, food-bearing and landscape plants and heirloom seeds, garden equipment, furniture and supplies to provide local food, and habitat for native birds and animals.

 The Bellingen Community Market is held monthly and has been running for over 40 years.
 Live music is provided with more than 200 stalls operating.